conorshortt123/MobileAppProject/README.md

 -	Commit 7: Badge that displays the user's bet amount now contains a button that when pressed triggers an AlertController which pops up on screen and allows the user to enter a manual bet instead of using the slider.
 User page now contains a LoadingController which triggers when first entering the User page.
 This is to allow the http get request to load before the user does anything.
+-	Commit 8: Added comments to all .ts files and some html comments to the main html components.
+Also cleaned up code by putting code from main code into seperate functions, making it easier to read.